molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 2. Select the "cities" entity via the entity select dropdow.
 3. The entity view modal is opened when you click on the ![View entity report button](images/reports/view-entityreport-button.png?raw=true, "Entity view") button".
 4. The default view will be: ![View entity report default](images/reports/default-entityreport-view.png?raw=true, "Entity view")
 5. Lets upload our own template.
-Place the "view-entityreport-specific-root_hospital_cities.ftl" in this Molgenis directory: "/molgenis/molgenis-dataexplorer/src/main/resources/templates.
+Place the "view-entityreport-specific-root_hospital_cities.ftl" in this MOLGENIS directory: "/molgenis/molgenis-dataexplorer/src/main/resources/templates.
 6. Reload the page and repeat steps 2 and 3.
 7. The new view will be: ![View entity report custom](images/reports/custom-entityreport-view.png?raw=true, "Entity view")

 ###### Override the entities view
 1. Go to the data explorer select the "cities" entity via the th entity select dropdown.
-2. Place the "view-Cities-entitiesreport.ftl" file in this Molgenis directory: "/molgenis/molgenis-dataexplorer/src/main/resources/templates".
+2. Place the "view-Cities-entitiesreport.ftl" file in this MOLGENIS directory: "/molgenis/molgenis-dataexplorer/src/main/resources/templates".
 3. Click on the settings icon ![Settings](images/settings.png?raw=true, "Settings")
 	a.
 Check: Modules -> Data -> Reports -> Yes
 	b.
 Set: Reports -> Reports -> root_hospital_cities:Cities